willcai7/Multimodal-GHM/README.md

 Here, `[task_name]` can be one of:

-- `clip`: CLIP task.
+- `CLS`: CLIP task.
-- `dns`: Jointly trains a CLIP model and a denoising model for conditional denoising tasks.
+- `CDNS`: Jointly trains a CLIP model and a denoising model for conditional denoising tasks.
-- `sdns`: Trains only the denoising model while keeping the CLIP features fixed for conditional denoising tasks.
+- `sequential_DNS`: Trains only the denoising model while keeping the CLIP features fixed for conditional denoising tasks.
-- `nwp`: Jointly trains a CLIP model and a transformer for next-word prediction.
+- `NWP`: Jointly trains a CLIP model and a transformer for next-word prediction.
-- `snwp`: Trains only the transformer while keeping the CLIP features fixed for next-word prediction.
+- `sequential_NWP`: Trains only the transformer while keeping the CLIP features fixed for next-word prediction.
+- `SimCLR`: Trains a SimCLR model.

 For more details about each configuration, refer to:

-- `src/training/train_[task_name].py`
+- `src/ghmclip/training/train_[task_name].py`
-- `src/utils/config.py`
+- `src/ghmclip/utils/config.py`

 You can modify the provided shell scripts in `experiments/` to change training parameters as needed.